sbstjn/predown/README.md

 # predown

-> Preprocess Markdown files using Go templates and TOML configuration
+> Preprocess Markdown files using Go templates and TOML configuration.
+See [privacy](https://github.com/sbstjn/privacy) as example …

 ## Installation